Tourism Entrepreneurship and Family Firms (Touref) (2020-2024)

 Activity track

-Group leader is Desiderio J. García Almeida [dj.garcia @ ulpgc.es], University of Las Palmas de Gran Canaria, Spain.
+Group leader was Desiderio J. García Almeida [dj.garcia @ ulpgc.es], University of Las Palmas de Gran Canaria, Spain.

 List of research group members can be viewed here